Questions about Common Grounds between Buddhism & Islam

 Dr. Berzin: There are two levels of so-called reward and punishment.
-One is in this lifetime and one is in future lifetimes.
+One is in this lifetime, and one is in future lifetimes.
 In terms of future lifetimes, it’s the mechanism that is different.
-Both Buddhism and Islam assert that you’re going to experience the consequences of your actions in future lives.
-And so the point is: do we conceive of it as reward and punishment, which implies, in a sense, somebody that rewards you and somebody that punishes you, or do we conceive of it as just working in a mechanical type of way?
+Both Buddhism and Islam assert that we’re going to experience the consequences of our actions in future lives.
+The point is: Do we conceive of it as reward and punishment, which implies, in a sense, somebody that rewards us and somebody that punishes us, or do we conceive of it as just working in a mechanical type of way?

-I don’t have the quote with me, but there’s a quote in the Quran which says something like, “And you shall see in the book” – you know, when you die – “you shall see your deeds written in the book; and according to what you see, this is what you’ll experience.”
-And so, although there are many passages in the Quran which explain that God is the judge and will judge you and reward and punish you, you also have other statements in the Quran that seem to indicate that it is just part of the natural way in which things are.
+I don’t have the quote with me, but there’s a quote in the Quran which says something like, “And you shall see in the book” – you know, when we die – “you shall see your deeds written in the book, and according to what you see, this is what you’ll experience.”
+Although there are many passages in the Quran which explain that God is the judge and will judge us and reward and punish us, we also have other statements in the Quran that seem to indicate that it is just part of the natural way in which things are.

-Now the real difference comes in terms of this lifetime – in terms of punishments and reward, but specifically punishment – and this has to do with the concept of law.
-Law is a very central issue in, certainly, ancient Judaism and Islam.
+The real difference comes in terms of this lifetime – in terms of punishments and reward, but specifically punishment – and this has to do with the concept of law.
+Law is a very central issue, certainly, in ancient Judaism and Islam.
 It has not quite the same central role in Christianity, but it is a very fundamental part of Biblical thinking.
-These are laws that are given by divine authority, and if you follow them then you’re rewarded; if you disobey them then you are punished.
+These are laws that are given by divine authority, and if we follow them, then we’re rewarded; if we disobey them, then we’re punished.
 In Buddhism, the issue is not really obedience.
-In fact, you don’t even have that as one of the monks’ vows as you do in Christianity – a vow of obedience.
-Rather, you try to develop discriminating awareness to discriminate by yourself what’s beneficial and what’s harmful.
-And on the basis of that, you would follow ethics; not on the basis of obedience and fear of being punished.
-So that’s quite a different approach.
+In fact, we don’t even have that as one of the monks’ vows as we do in Christianity – a vow of obedience.
+Rather, we try to develop discriminating awareness to discriminate by ourselves what’s beneficial and what’s harmful.
+On the basis of that, we would follow ethics, but not on the basis of obedience and fear of being punished.
+So, that’s quite a different approach.

-Now the question is: is it up to human authority to actually enact a punishment in this lifetime?
+Now the question is: Is it up to human authority to actually enact a punishment in this lifetime?
 That really is not so central in Buddhism.
-But I’m thinking of The Sutra of Golden Light, and in that sutra it speaks about the duties of a king; and it’s very important, it says, for the king to uphold the Dharma, and it actually says to punish those who act against the Dharma and who are destructive in terms of the Dharma – that the king needs to do that in order to protect his subjects.
-And so you do have that in the sutras, but it doesn’t seem as though it was really put into practice.
+I’m thinking of The Sutra of Golden Light, and in that sutra, it speaks about the duties of a king; it’s very important, it says, for the king to uphold the Dharma, and it actually says to punish those who act against the Dharma and who are destructive in terms of the Dharma – that the king needs to do that in order to protect his subjects.
+So, we do have that in the sutras, but it doesn’t seem as though it was really put into practice.

 It was put into practice much more in China.
-And in Chinese Buddhism the word Dharma is translated as the word fa, which is the word for law; and so the Chinese saw the Dharma, the teachings, as laws.
-And this was something that then brings in the role of the emperor and the state in terms of enforcing laws.
-So the Chinese form of Buddhism takes a different approach to this, and that seems to be closer to what it says in the sutras, at least the Golden Light Sutra – that it’s the duty of the king to protect the subjects by punishing those who are mischievous and harmful.
+In Chinese Buddhism, the word Dharma is translated as the word fa, which is the word for law; the Chinese saw the Dharma, the teachings, as laws.
+This was something that then brings in the role of the emperor and the state in terms of enforcing laws.
+The Chinese form of Buddhism takes a different approach to this, and that seems to be closer to what it says in the sutras, at least the Golden Light Sutra – that it’s the duty of the king to protect the subjects by punishing those who are mischievous and harmful.

-You even find this in the bodhisattva vows.
-In the bodhisattva vows it says that it is a breach or a breaking of the bodhisattva vows if you do not discipline somebody who is disruptive to the community.
-If you just – because they’re your friend, or you’re timid, or something like that – you just let them continue to violate the vows and be disruptive to either the monastic community or the community at large, this is violating your bodhisattva vows because you need to, in a sense, look out for the welfare of everyone.
+We even find this in the bodhisattva vows.
+In the bodhisattva vows, it says that it is a breach or a breaking of the bodhisattva vows if we do not discipline somebody who is disruptive to the community.
+If we just – because they’re our friend, or we’re timid, or something like that – we just let them continue to violate the vows and be disruptive to either the monastic community or the community at large, this is violating our bodhisattva vows because we need to, in a sense, look out for the welfare of everyone.

-Now of course they don’t have stoning people to death and things like that in Buddhism.
+Now, of course, they don’t have stoning people to death and things like that in Buddhism.
 These are the details.
-And it doesn’t really say how you would discipline others or punish others.
-But the principle is there.
-And stoning others, by the way, all of that’s in the Old Testament; the Quran, Sharia didn’t make that up.
+It doesn’t really say how we would discipline or punish others, but the principle is there.
+Stoning others, by the way, all of that’s in the Old Testament; the Quran, Sharia, didn’t make that up.

 Although we can point out common grounds between two religions, it misses the narrative.
-So, for instance, you can say that an elephant and a mouse both have four legs, and a tail, and eat food, and so on, but that misses really the more descriptive, juicy element of what are the differences between them.
+For instance, you can say that an elephant and a mouse both have four legs and a tail, and eat food, and so on, but that really misses the more descriptive, juicy element of what are the differences between them.

-So if you were to ask a follower of Islam what is the essence, what’s the most important thing in your religion, they might say that, well, at the time of death the graves will open and I’ll go to paradise because I followed the fast during Ramadan and I’ve been a good Muslim.
-And that would give more of a flavor of what is important to Muslims about Islam.
+If you were to ask a follower of Islam what is the essence, what’s the most important thing in your religion, they might say that, well, at the time of death, the graves will open and I’ll go to paradise because I followed the fast during Ramadan and I’ve been a good Muslim.
+That would give more of a flavor of what is important to Muslims about Islam.

-So my question is: this whole discussion of finding a common ground, is it just an exercise in diplomacy or how does it actually work?
-Can you discuss a little bit of the history of this.
+My question is: This whole discussion of finding a common ground, is it just an exercise in diplomacy, or how does it actually work?
+Can you discuss a little bit of the history of this?

 The Mongols were looking for a strong protector.
 The Tibetan Buddhists had Mahakala, and so this is what they wanted.
-It was the protector of the Tanguts, a people in the area called Inner Mongolia who – in the battle against them, Genghis Khan was killed.
-And so, obviously, the only way that they were able to defeat Genghis Khan was because they had the protector Mahakala, so we have to follow Tibetan Buddhism so we get Mahakala on our side.
-So we’re not talking about diplomacy between the different religions.
+It was the protector of the Tanguts, a people in the area called Inner Mongolia, and in the battle against them, Genghis Khan was killed.
+Obviously, the only way that they were able to defeat Genghis Khan was because they had the protector Mahakala, so we have to follow Tibetan Buddhism so that we get Mahakala on our side.
+We’re not talking about diplomacy between the different religions.
 We’re looking at, in the dialogue between them, which one is the more powerful one that we can get on our side, on our protector’s side.
-Same thing in terms of: do the Tibetans adopt Chinese Buddhism or Indian Buddhism.
+Same thing in terms of: Do the Tibetans adopt Chinese Buddhism or Indian Buddhism?
 It had an awful lot to do with the politics that were going on at that time.

-But in modern times, you do have this religious type of dialogue on a much more open level, particularly when His Holiness the Dalai Lama meets with other religious leaders.
+However, in modern times, we do have this religious type of dialogue on a much more open level, particularly when His Holiness the Dalai Lama meets with other religious leaders.
 I remember one meeting that I attended that was speaking about compassion, and His Holiness was asking each of the representatives of the different religions to explain their approach to compassion.
-And let me see if I can remember what they said: What he always says, what His Holiness always points out, is that the Muslims say that everything is the creation of God, of Allah; and therefore, if you love Allah, you should love all of Allah’s creations.
-And the Christians were saying that if you love God, then through your love of God you will love others.
-And the Jews were saying that through love – they were saying the exact reverse – that through love of others, people and so on, that you come to love God.
-And His Holiness was saying that in Buddhism the issue of compassion has nothing to do with God; one just loves others and has compassion for others on the basis of everybody wanting to be happy, nobody wanting to be unhappy – everybody equal.
-So it was merely a presentation of each position without saying this one’s better or that one’s better.
-Without really comparing it.
-It was just each person made their presentation and it was left at that.
+Let me see if I can remember what they said: What he always says, what His Holiness always points out, is that the Muslims say that everything is the creation of God, of Allah; therefore, if we love Allah, we should love all of Allah’s creations.
+Also, the Christians were saying that if we love God, then through our love of God, we will love others.
+The Jews were saying that through love – they were saying the exact reverse – that through love of others, people and so on, we come to love God.
+His Holiness was saying that in Buddhism, the issue of compassion has nothing to do with God; one just loves others and has compassion for others on the basis of everybody wanting to be happy and nobody wanting to be unhappy; everybody is equal.
+It was merely a presentation of each position without saying this one’s better or that one’s better, without really comparing them.
+It was just each person made their presentation, and it was left at that.

-So I think this is the type of approach that His Holiness is trying to foster, which is merely based on education.
+I think this is the type of approach that His Holiness is trying to foster, which is merely based on education.
 That usually fear of others’ religions – or anything about others – is based on ignorance of them.
-And so if you know their position, and people present their position in a nonaggressive type of way – and, of course, if you have these meetings, if you’re going to participate in these interfaith meetings, it’s usually because you want to foster harmony; you’re not going to be aggressive and attack the others – then this helps to bring about understanding, and that’s the basis for religious harmony; and religious harmony is very helpful for bringing about peace in this world.
+If we know their position, and people present their position in a nonaggressive type of way, and, of course, if we have these meetings, if we’re going to participate in these interfaith meetings, it’s usually because we want to foster harmony; we’re not going to be aggressive and attack the others, then this helps to bring about understanding, and that’s the basis for religious harmony; religious harmony is very helpful for bringing about peace in this world.

 That’s very hard to say.
 There were Indian physicians in Arabia at that time.
-There’s a long history of trade and commerce between the Arabian Peninsula and India – sea trade, back and forth – and there are records of Indian physicians there.
-There was also, if I remember correctly, this one document that said there were red-clad ones, those wearing red clothes, which could indicate Buddhist monks being in Arabia at that time.
-But whether Muhammad himself had knowledge of that, it would be hard to demonstrate.
+There’s a long history of trade, commerce, between the Arabian Peninsula and India – sea trade, back and forth – and there are records of physicians there, but whether or not he actually had… There was also, if I remember correctly, there was this one document that said there were red-clad ones, those wearing red clothes, which could indicate Buddhist monks being in Arabia at that time.
+Whether Muhammad himself had knowledge of that, it would be hard to demonstrate.

 Were all the historical meetings between Buddhism and Islam fighting?

 No, not at all.
-You had, for instance, in the Abbasid Caliphate – this was the second big Arab empire that ruled the Middle East; it was founded in 750 CE and lasted pretty much up to the Mongol invasion in the thirteenth century – and in the early days of this Caliphate they built a new capital, which was called Baghdad.
-And Baghdad actually is a Sanskrit word.
+You had, for instance, in the Abbasid Caliphate – this was the second big Arab empire that ruled the Middle East; it was founded in 750 CE and lasted pretty much up to the Mongol invasion in the 13th century – in the early days of this Caliphate, they built a new capital, which was called Baghdad.
+Baghdad is actually a Sanskrit word.
 They had architects come from India.
 Bhaga-dada is the Sanskrit word.
-Bhaga is a word for higher authority, God, and dada is “given” – “given by God,” in a sense, the Hindu term.
-And they had a translation bureau.
-And the Arabs were extremely interested to know about the cultures of the various people that they ruled and had conquered.
-They were primarily interested in medicine and so they had Sanskrit texts on medicine translated into Arabic.
-And there’s a list of the texts that they translated, and included in those are several Buddhist sutras.
-And so they had Buddhist monks from, primarily, Afghanistan (because that was a big center of Buddhism) and Kashmir – that sort of side – come to Baghdad.
-They translated sutras that dealt with – first of all, pure land sutras because this is talking about what could be construed as a paradise, so Muslims would find that quite interesting.
-Also a few texts concerning Avalokiteshvara, concerning compassion – some sutras concerning that because, again, that seemed to be something that was more easy for the Muslims to relate to.
-So that was an indication of a quite peaceful relation with them.
+Bhaga is a word for higher authority, God, and dada is “given,” “given by God,” in a sense, the Hindu term.
+They had a translation bureau, and the Arabs were extremely interested to know about the cultures of the various people that they ruled and had conquered.
+They were primarily interested in medicine, and so they had Sanskrit texts on medicine translated into Arabic.
+There’s a list of the texts that they translated, and included in those are several Buddhist sutras, so they had Buddhist monks primarily from Afghanistan (because that was a big center of Buddhism) and Kashmir come to Baghdad.
+They translated sutras that dealt with, first of all, pure land sutras because this is talking about what could be construed as a paradise, so Muslims would find that quite interesting.
+Also, a few texts concerning Avalokiteshvara, concerning compassion; there were some sutras concerning that because, again, that seemed to be something that was easier for the Muslims to relate to.
+So, that was an indication of a quite peaceful relation with them.

-I wrote an e-book which is on my web site, The Historical Interaction between the Buddhist and Islamic Cultures before the Mongol Empire, and in that I try to show that the motive behind the Muslim conquests – the conquests of the people who followed Islam – was not really Islam.
+I wrote an e-book, which is on my website, The Historical Interaction between the Buddhist and Islamic Cultures before the Mongol Empire, and in that, I try to show that the motive behind the Muslim conquests – the conquests of the people who followed Islam – was not really Islam.
 It would be like saying that any war in the West was a Christian conquest or something like that.
-Actually, if you look at it more objectively, these invasions were motivated by what motivates all invasions: the quest for money, for power, for controlling the tax of the Silk Route.
+Actually, if we look at it more objectively, these invasions were motivated by what motivates all invasions: the quest for money, for power, for controlling the tax of the Silk Route.
 This is what they were aiming for.
-Now you could rouse your soldiers by saying that if you die, you’re going to go to heaven.
-So with religious things.
+Now, you could rouse your soldiers by saying that if you die, you’re going to go to heaven, so with religious things.
 This is like encouraging your soldiers with extreme patriotism that is done in other countries.
-But that surely was not the motive of the generals and the people who planned these things.
+However, that surely was not the motive of the generals and the people who planned these things.

 This is demonstrated by the fact that when they invaded India, they left the poor monasteries alone.
 They basically just went and destroyed the wealthy ones.
 They were after the money, the gold that was kept there.
-So at that time there had been an earthquake, I believe, in Kashmir, and the monasteries there were in very poor condition and the Muslim invaders left them alone.
+At that time, there had been an earthquake, I believe, in Kashmir, and the monasteries there were in very poor condition, and the Muslim invaders left them alone.
 There was nothing to be gained from taking them over.
-And in the earlier invasions that took place – let’s say in the eighth century and so on; well, the beginning of the eighth century when they took southern Pakistan and so on – as I pointed out, they let the Buddhists and Hindus rebuild their temples, and just taxed the people and charged pilgrims for coming to the temple and seeing the statues.
-So they were very much motivated by money, as are most people.
+In the earlier invasions that took place – let’s say in the eighth century and so on; well, the beginning of the eighth century when they took southern Pakistan and so on – as I pointed out, they let the Buddhists and Hindus rebuild their temples, and just taxed the people and charged pilgrims for coming to the temple and seeing the statues.
+They were very much motivated by money, as are most people.

 [See: The Historical Interaction between the Buddhist and Islamic Cultures before the Mongol Empire]